dhatchayani06/T-FLIPFLOP-POSEDGE/README.md

 end
 endmodule
 ```
-Developed by : Rithik
+Developed by : dhatchayani
-RegisterNumber:24006064
+RegisterNumber: 24007641
 */

 **RTL LOGIC FOR FLIPFLOPS**